whynotlol1/python-film-reviews-bot/README.md

 2. Copy the bot's API token and paste it into the ```film_reviews/data/token.txt``` file
 3. Create the ```film_reviews/data/reviews``` directory

-## Future plans:

-1. Host a bot and make it something bigger than just a github repo
-2. Make the bot asynchronous (there are some problems with AsyncTeleBot right now)

 # ---<>---<>--- FilmReviewsBot ---<>---<>---
 (c) cat dev 2024